Defense Command

 Top scores

-If the number of fuel cells drops to one, then the Slicer starts appearing.
-The Slicer rotates as it falls straight down.
-The Slicer can be destroyed with one shot, but you have to be directly underneath it.
+If the number of fuel cells drops to one, then Slicers starts appearing.
+Each Slicer rotates as it falls straight down.
+You can destroy a Slicer with just one shot, but you must be directly underneath it.
 If a Slicer reaches the bottom of the screen, then it continues moving from side to side destroying everything it touches.
-It will destroy all the remaining fuel cells and and the only thing that can stop it is an Anti-Matter Bomb.
+It will destroy all the remaining fuel cells and the only thing that can stop it is an Anti-Matter Bomb.

 Once all your fuel cells are gone, even if you have remaining lives, the game is over.
 A line of Solar Wasters descend in a pattern and destroy everything they touch.
 Nothing can destroy them, not even an Anti-Matter Bomb.
 At this point, the game is over.

-Defense Command has the best and clearest voices of any Big Five game.
-It also has very clever transitions between different screens.
-When you achieve a high score, each letter of the high score screen explodes individually onto the screen.
-In my opinion, Defense Command is the most impressive of the Big Five games.
+Defense Command has the best and clearest voices of any Big Five Software game.
+It also has very clever graphics and transitions between different screens.
+When you get a high score, each letter of the high score screen explodes individually on the screen.
+In my opinion, Defense Command is the most impressive of the Big Five Software games for the TRS-80.